 Has the French Police Gone Mad?

-French police always with an eye on any chance to issue on the spot fines have surpassed themselves.
+French police always have an eye on any chance to issue on the spot fines, and this time they have surpassed themselves.
 A female driver was stopped near Toulouse and has been issued an on-the-spot fine of €90 for driving whilst wearing flip flops!

-Yes we know France has a road safety push on at the moment but really this is too much.
+Yes, we know France has a road safety push on at the moment but really, this is too much.
 It seems the police in France have little empathy with drivers and just see them as a cash cow.
-See all the things you can get fined for not having in your car on our checklist page, and see the new laws that came into force in July this year here.

 The lady in question gave an interview to her local newspaper and said she thought the officer was joking at first.
 “They stopped me to check my papers and looked in the car to check everything was in order,” she said.